Bench Rest Centerfire

 VARMINT FOR SCORE, HUNTER CLASS AND FACTORY CLASS SCORE COMPETITION

-Course of fire - A competitor has 7 minutes to shoot his/her target, during that time period he can shoot as few or as many shots at the practice (sighter) bull but must have one shot in each of the remaining “record” bulls.
-The 10 ring on the 100 yard target is ½ diameter and the 9 ring is 1 inch diameter and etc. As long as your shot touches the ring you will receive the higher score.
-Theoretically if your rifle is capable of grouping around ¾ inch groups you can hit the 10 ring on all sides.
+Course of fire - A competitor has 7 minutes to shoot his/her target, during that time period he can shoot as few or as many shots at the practice bull (called a sighter bull, lower right bull-see target photo) but must have one shot in each of the remaining “record” bulls.
+The 10-ring on the 100-yard target is ½ diameter and the 9-ring is 1 inch diameter and etc. As long as your shot touches the ring you will receive the score of that ring.
+Theoretically if your rifle is capable of grouping around ¾ inch groups you can hit the 10-ring.
 All competitors shoot from sandbag type rests.

 Hunter Class Page 76 of NBRSA book

 2017 May Hunter Rifle Class & Varmint Score